 When I decided to go back to school and get my Master’s he threatened me again.
 I can’t remember what it was – probably that I’d be neglecting my motherly and housewifely duties, and I was a terrible person, blah, blah, blah.
 I went anyway.
 He made heroic efforts to never help me.
 He didn’t ever offer to take care of the kids, make dinner, clean, absolutely nothing.
 I had to do everything and the only time I could study was when the kids were taking naps, or after they went to bed.
 Sometimes I had to even pull all nighters.

 He never asked me any questions about my classes-just to dig the dagger in a bit deeper.
-I can remember returning from a class one night – we were studying the adventures of Don Quixote and it had been one of those spiritually, uplifting classes.
-I remember walking to my car, pausing, looking up at the stars in the sky, and feeling awe and peace inside.
+I can remember returning from an evening class one night – we were studying the adventures of Don Quixote and it had been one of those spiritually, uplifting classes that I would’ve loved to share with my husband.
+And, as I walked to my car, I looked at the stars, and felt awe and peace inside.
 I relished the feeling throughout the drive home.
-When I got there, he was on the living room couch, reading a book.
+But, when I got there, he was on the living room couch, reading a book.
 He didn’t even look up to greet me.
 Complete neglect and no acknowledgement whatsoever of things that were important to me was the order of the day for decades.

 Finally, the last year or so of my classes (it took five years) he started asking more questions, and he and the kids came to my graduation.
 But it was a long and rocky road to convince him.
-Maybe after awhile he realized he couldn’t do anything about it.
+Maybe after awhile he realized he couldn’t stop me anymore so he stopped trying.

 In my marriage, I wanted to leave for years, maybe even from the very beginning, but I stayed for my kids.
 They are the rock stars of my life- smart, funny, kind, supportive and I just love them sooooo much.
 The silver lining.